canweriotnow/canweriotnow.github.io/source/_posts/2014-03-11-scream-when-you-learn.markdown

 <!-- more -->

 Writing that goddamn program while I was halfway into the Ballmer Peak was how I learned to *understand* this irrelevant cocksucking formula, how can he not get that?
-I don't get these ancient tencho-illiterate cunts they put in charge of managing the prison sentence of our youths.
+I don't get these ancient techno-illiterate cunts they put in charge of managing the prison sentence of our youths.

 #### 2.

 They gave us all iPads today.
 It was exciting until we realized they locked the fuckers down so they could only access Pearson-supplied, school-board-blessed, castrated useless pointless fucking content that isn't going to help me get in Molly's pants, much less learn anything better than I could from an ancient goddamn textbook.
 Fuck this place.
 I need a drink.

 At least it's Friday.
 I can get drunk at Pete's place tonight and maybe cop a feel off Molly.
 At least I can look back on that since this shit school is never going to do a thing to get *me* into Harvard.
-Not that that degree will be worth wiping my ass with by the time I would graduate.
+Not that that degree would be worth wiping my ass with by the time I would graduate.

 Fuck, I might as well devote my time to whiskey and women and poetry, it worked out well enough for that old misogynist bastard Bukowski I read last semester.